django-graph-api/django-graph-api/docs/index.rst

 - great documentation
 - supportive open-source community

-If you'd like to help contribute_, read our contributing guidelines and chat with us on Gitter_.
+If you'd like to help contribute, read our `contributing guidelines`_ and chat with us on Gitter_.

 .. _GraphQL: http://graphql.org/
 .. _official documentation: http://graphql.org/learn/